catchpoint/Pietrasanta-traceroute/README.md

 Since version 0.1.14 this tool should also work on MacOS, with the known limitations that TCP and TCP InSession mode are not yet available and Path MTU discovery is not supported for any mode.

-Binaries are provided for convenience [here](binaries) for common Linux distributions and they can be directly used into the target system linked against system openssl3 runtime libraries.
+Binaries are provided for convenience [here](binaries) for common Linux distributions and they can be directly used into the target system linked against openssl3 runtime libraries provided by the host system.

 A way to use the provided binaries is the following: